nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The `DeleteTodoCommand` results in the specified todo being removed from the application.
 This command requires two compulsory fields Project Index & Todo Index to specify which project the todo is to be deleted from.

 This is done through the use of the `ParserUtil#parseIndex` method inside the `seedu.address.logic.parser` package, which checks and extracts the index field from the provided command string.
+As depicted in the sequence diagram below, the `ParserUtil#parseIndex` method is called twice for Project Index & Todo Index respectively.

 If the provided project index and todo index are valid, then `DeleteTodoCommandParser` creates a `DeleteTodoCommand` object.
 The sequence diagram below shows how the `DeleteTodoCommand` object is created.